 John Gottman found that unhappy couples often wait about six years before trying couples therapy.
 By then, bad habits are set and resentments have built up.
 This makes it harder to be open with each other or give each other credit regarding good things.
 And sometimes they just don't like each other anymore.
 It's much better to tackle issues before they become ingrained.

-Over the years, I have explored most of the major approaches to couples therapy, discovering valuable insights along the way.
-However, I found that these methods lacked the comprehensive framework and structure I sought.
 Since 2017, I have dedicated myself to studying and practicing what I believe to be the "gold standard" in couples therapy.
 I have completed Levels 1-3 of the basic training, along with specialized courses in Treating Affairs & Trauma and Couples Addiction & Recovery.
 These steps are prerequisites for the Certification Track, where I worked closely with a Gottman Consultant to refine my skills and demonstrate my proficiency in Gottman Method Couples Therapy.

 This rigorous program was highly rewarding, and I had the privilege of learning from Vagdevi Meunier, PhD, who served as my consultant and mentor.
 Now, as a Certified Gottman Therapist (CGT), I am confident in my ability to offer couples the high-quality care they deserve, providing them with practical tools to improve their relationships.
 My commitment to continuous learning ensures that I stay current with the latest research and techniques, which I eagerly share with my clients.